kambleprathamesh/Algo-Root/README.md

-### 🚀 Task Management API
+# 🚀 Task Management API

-A **Task Manager API** built with Node.js, Express, and Prisma, using PostgreSQL as the database.
+A **Task Management API** built with Node.js, Express, and Prisma, using PostgreSQL as the database.

 ---